Hospitalizations increase alongside positive cases of COVID-19 in Floyd County, nursing homes look at 'dramatically reshaping' industry

 There have been no new deaths related to a COVID-19 infection reported since May 26.
 Deaths at long term care facilities in Floyd County account for six of the county's 15 reported deaths, according to Department of Community Health reports released this week.

-What the report doesn't list is timeframe where the infections occurred.
-For instance Rome Health and Rehabilitation was hit hard in late April.
+What the report doesn't list is the timeframe when the infections occurred.
+For instance, Rome Health and Rehabilitation was hit hard in late April.
 During that time there were 73 residents.
-Of that number, 25 tested positive and 5 died.
+Of that number, 25 tested positive and five died.
 However, the report also shows that 20 residents recovered.

-The number of residents listed in that report for Rome Health and Rehabilitation has stayed the same two months later.
+The statistics for Rome Health and Rehabilitation are the same, two months later.

 According to the DCH report on COVID-19 infections in Floyd County at long term care facilities: